 There is an option to continue coursework in Geographic Information Systems (GIS) to earn a Master of Science in GIS with a Specialization in Human Geography for Advanced Placement.

-Designed as the gateway course to the graduate certificate program, this course introduces the discipline of Human Geography to those new to the teaching Advanced Placement Human Geography®.
-This course is also beneficial as a refresher course to those who may have taught APHG® in the past.
-Pedagogical methodologies, as well as some technology, are introduced to educators who are teaching APHG® or will be teaching it in the future.
+Designed as the gateway course to the graduate certificate program, this course introduces the discipline of Human Geography to those new to teaching Advanced Placement Human Geography®.
+This course is also beneficial as a refresher course to those who have taught APHG® in the past.
+Pedagogical methodologies, as well as some geospatial technology, are introduced to educators who are teaching APHG® or will be teaching it in the future.
 The program content correlates directly with the College Board curriculum for AP Human Geography®.

 This course introduces spatial concepts and thinking to those who are new to teaching AP Human Geography® and/or other disciplines.
 This course is also beneficial as a refresher course to those who may have taught AP Human Geography® in the past.
 Pedagogical methodologies, as well as technological tools in spatial concepts, are explored and implemented.